top of page

 Contribution Summary

-Parkour Mechanics
+Movement Mechanics

-There are two parkour mechanics in the game.
+There are two movement mechanics in the game.
 A "grounded wall-run" which was a wall-run that had an arch to it, and a ledge grab.
 These served as the player's traversal mechanics while delivering chickens and avoiding thieves.

 Interactions